The-Yearly/AmFoss-24-Preveshan/#Task-03/Readme.md

 # Approach
-I Solved the questions using one language from there i took that as reference and completed the questions in other languages
+I Solved the questions using one language(python) from there i took that as reference and completed the questions in other languages